apmckinlay/natureapp/insects/spitbug.md

 ---
 Adult Spittlebugs are hard to spot as they are small (.25 in long) and jump or fly very fast when disturbed.
 However, you have probably spotted the **white frothy masses of foam** on plants and bushes that surround and protect immature Spittlebugs from other insects.

-Spittlebugs are common throughout North America, although they prefer warmer climates so you won't find very many in northern Canada although they can be found in Alaska.
+Spittlebugs are common throughout North America.
+They prefer warmer climates, so you won't find very many in northern Canada although they can be found in Alaska.

 Spittlebugs suck plant juices with their needle-like mouthparts. **Meadow Spittlebug** usually feed on leafy plants, while **Western Pine Spittlebug** feed on conifers and neighboring plants in western forests.